judofyr/temple/README.md

 * Blocks (pieces of Ruby which are evaluated and *not* sent to the client, but might change the control flow).

-The goal to a template engine is to take the template and eventually compile it into *the core abstraction*:
+The goal of a template engine is to take the template and eventually compile it into *the core abstraction*:

     [:multi,